 Does your cat have dietary health concerns?
-Let’s start here… did you know a cat’s stomach is the size of a ping pong ball?
+Let’s start here… did you know a cat’s stomach is only about the size of a ping pong ball?

 Yours in cat care,

-Irish Beth Maddock ~ Founder / Certified Feline Specialist
+Irish Beth Maddock ~ Owner / Certified Feline Specialist

-The Cat Nanny Ltd. / Cat Care Calgary Inc.
+Cat Nanny Calgary / Cat Central Station / Cat Care Calgary

 Specialized Vet Tips I Was Taught In Regards To Feline Diet: